rusty1968/rot-reducer/docs/verification-model.md

 ### `ComponentKind`

 Classifies a component at chain-build time.
-Supplied by the board; the core never derives it.
+Supplied by the platform; the core never derives it.

 ```